Sanchit-upadhyay-23/ai-chat-bot/README.md

 # AI Chatbot: Resume-Based Q&A

-Ask questions like “What is my CGPA?” from a resume PDF using local LLMs.
+Ask questions like “What is my Name ?” from a resume PDF using local LLMs.

 ## ⚙️ Tech Stack
 git add README.md